emamulandalib/cassandra-restore-keyspace/README.md

     │   ├── md-1-big-TOC.txt
     │   └── schema.cql
 ```
-- For any kind of errors check message properly.
+- For any kind of errors check the message properly.
 - For possible options: `./cassandra_restore_keyspace -h`